 Then he collaborates during 10 years with the famous french TV producer Eve Ruggieri for her programs" Musics in the heart ".
 He shoots with her of numerous documentaries about classical music, opera singers and dance.
 From 1999 he directs documentaries of scientific popularization, by following researchers attached to the resolution of a particular ecologic enigma.
 These two artistic and scientific domains which can seem separated are nevertheless, for Luc Riolon, connected by the same approach : the deep desire to understand the world, by the art or by the scientific research, and to restore it to the largest number.
 Among his recent scientific documentaries, we can quote for example " The Enigma of the Black Caiman ", Living and dying in the swamp " or " The Nile delta: The end of the miracle ".
 “Chernobyl, a natural history ? “ These documentaries of scientific popularization recently have been awarded in international festivals.

-I'm going to toss my arms if you catch them they're yours
+I'm going to toss my arms, if you catch me they're yours